 - More than 1B mobile phone users use their phones for banking worldwide.

 - Mobile accounts for over 67.2% of all e-commerce.

 - 67.03% of the global population owns a mobile phone in 2021.

 - 79% of smartphone users have made a purchase online using their mobile devices.

 - In 2020, US mobile retail revenues were $339.03 billion.

 - 72.9% of all e-commerce will be m-commerce by the end of 2021.

 Before we continue, let’s get one simple question out of the way: What do you mean by m-commerce?
 M-commerce or mobile commerce is the buying and selling of goods and services through wireless handheld devices such as smartphones and PDAs.
 Also known as next-generation e-commerce, it allows users to access the Internet on the go.
 While retail is an important part of it, m-commerce encompasses a much wider realm including banking, ticketing and travel, health services, and more.

 Alright, let’s jump right in and see how mobile e-commerce has been doing in the last few years, and how we can expect it to develop in the near future.

-There has been a massive rise in m-commerce sales in e-commerce by 28.2% from its 2016 market share of 52.4%.
-M-commerce vs e-commerce statistics show that this figure is forecast to reach 72.9% globally by 2021 – almost 3/4 of all e-commerce sales.
+There has been a massive rise in m-commerce sales in e-commerce from its 2016 market share of 52.4%.
+M-commerce vs e-commerce statistics show that this figure now sits at 72.9% – almost 3/4 of all e-commerce sales.